paganel/chwm-sa/README.md

 Copy the generated `CHWMInjector.osax` to `/System/Library/ScriptingAdditions/`.

-Reboot into recovery mode and enable SIP.
+If you are running High Sierra or an earlier version, reboot into recovery mode and enable SIP.
 ```
 csrutil enable
 ```